 A minor burn is the most common household injury as well as during outdoor activities such as camping.
-Suppose, you are cooking pancakes in the pan; meanwhile you were thinking about having them in breakfast and touched the hot pan.
+Suppose, you are cooking pancakes in the pan; meanwhile you were thinking about having them for breakfast and touching the hot pan.
 Now, are those pancakes tasty enough to make up for that red spot glowing on your hand?
 No defiantly not even a minor burn is certainly not pleasant.

 The severity of the burn determines what kind of treatment you need.
-Burns are categorized by severity of the burn and fall into four categories as :
+Burns are categorized by severity of the burn and fall into four categories: